 Wisdom teeth were important back when humans ate a lot of raw meat and tough plants like roots, but with the advent of cooking and farming, the need for these grinders has become obsolete.
 Some scientists believe that most humans may evolve to no longer grow wisdom teeth within the next few centuries.

-3. It’s important for most people to have their wisdom teeth extracted.
+3. Most people need to have their wisdom teeth extracted.